raisch/crypto-ticker/README.md

 # crypto-ticker

-Simple ticker for tracking a cryptocurrency
+Simple ticker for tracking the price of a crytocurrency.

 ## Installation
 `npm i`